 - (b) Enclosures for Grounding Electrode Conductors.
 Metal enclosures for grounding conductors shall be electrically continuous from the point of attachment to cabinets or equipment to the grounding electrode, and shall be securely fastened to the ground clamp or fitting.
 Metal enclosures that are not physically continuous from cabinet or equipment to the grounding electrode shall be made electrically continuous by bonding each end to the grounding conductor.
-Where intermediate metal conduit is used for protection for a grounding conductor, the installation shall comply with the requirements of Article 345.
-Where rigid metal conduit is used as protection for a grounding conductor, the installation shall comply with the requirements of Article 346.
-Where rigid nonmetallic conduit is used as protection for a grounding conductor, the installation shall comply with the requirements of Article 347.
-Where electrical metallic tubing is used, the installation shall comply with the requirements of Article 348. - (c) Equipment Grounding Conductor.
+Where a raceway is used as protection for a grounding conductor, the installation shall comply with the requirements of the appropriate raceway article. - (c) Equipment Grounding Conductor.
 An equipment grounding conductor shall be installed as follows. - (1) Where it consists of a raceway, cable tray, cable armor, or cable sheath or where it is a wire within a raceway or cable, it shall be installed in accordance with the applicable provisions in this Code using fittings for joints and terminations approved for use with the type raceway or cable used.
-All connections, joints, and fittings shall be made tight using suitable tools. - (2) Where it is a separate equipment grounding conductor as provided in the Exception for Section 250-50(a) and (b), it shall be installed in accordance with (a) above in regard to restrictions for aluminum and also in regard to protection from physical damage.
+All connections, joints, and fittings shall be made tight using suitable tools. - (2) Where it is a separate equipment grounding conductor as provided in the Exception for Sections 250-50(a) and (b), it shall be installed in accordance with (a) above in regard to restrictions for aluminum and also in regard to protection from physical damage.